binwiederhier/ntfy/docs/publish.md

 externally hosted, the expiration or size limits from above do not apply here.

 To attach an external file, simple pass the `X-Attach` header or query parameter (or any of its aliases `Attach` or `a`) to specify the attachment URL.
 It can be any type of file.
-Here's an example showing how to upload an image:
+Here's an example showing how to attach an APK file:

 === "Command line (curl)"
     ```